History of Sega in China

 Master System label from Hiroshima Trading

 The Mainland China market was first open to video game consoles in 1988[1].
-Before that, gaming systems were known from imported and popular arcade machines, and a small number of second-generation consoles.
+Before that, gaming systems were known from arcade machines, which after it's introduction here in early 80s became more popular with every year and small number of first and second-generation consoles like CY-A or YQ-1 pong systems produced locally or imported consoles (usually Atari 2600 or Pong consoles from Hong Kong or Taiwan)[2].

 Sega Master System was the first documented console to be sold officially in China[3].
 It was distributed by Japanese-based company Hiroshima Trading (广岛交易株式会社) starting from late 1980s to early 1990s[4], but it was forgotten due to growing popularity of famiclones at the same time[5].